Pizzacus/satania.moe/README.md

 This repo is for the people interested in the code

+## Special Thanks to
+  * All the translators which are normally credited in their respective translations (unless they didn't want to)
+  * [LIMITED DAYS] for letting me use his song
+  * /u/iRed_Panda for making the GIF of Satania dancing

 ## Getting started

 * Install (if you don't have them):